dartlangfr/game-store-codelab/README.md

     ```
   - Run `index.html` in Dartium and you should see something like this ([Hints](#user-story-1-hints)):
     ![x-game first import](docs/img/x-game-first-import-style.png)
 4. Congrats!
 You created your first custom element!
-But it's all static, let's do some bindings :)
+But it's all static, let's do some data bindings :)
   - Create a file `models.dart` with the class `Game`:
     ```Dart
     library game_store.model;